wp-plugins/google-images-search-and-insert/readme.txt

 - Search images and insert to content
 - Change title and size before insert

+Note: To have full version with other feature as "Save to Media Library" and "Set featured image", please go to http://gis.wplove.me

 == Installation ==

 1. Unzip the google-images-search-and-insert.zip